Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Extra Experimental Details

 \section{Extra Experimental Details}

 In this section, we provide additional technical details for all the experiments in the main body of the paper to facilitate reproducibility.
-In particular, Appendix \ref{subapp:exp_figures} includes all the experimental details for the figures (from \Cref{fig:res18_nc_layerwise_dynamic} to \Cref{fig:data_scarcity}), and Appendix \ref{subapp:exp_tables} includes all the experimental details for the tables (from \Cref{tab:initial_exp} to \Cref{tab:final_results_refined}).
+In particular, Appendix \ref{subapp:exp_figures} includes all the experimental details for the figures (from \Cref{fig:ce_diff_downstream_transfer} to \Cref{fig:data_scarcity}), and Appendix \ref{subapp:exp_tables} includes all the experimental details for the tables (\Cref{tab:fs-result} and \Cref{tab:transformer-results}).

-\paragraph{General experiment setups.} We perform all experiments using a single NVIDIA A40 GPU.
-Unless otherwise specified, all pre-training and transfer learning are run for 200 epochs using SGD with a momentum of 0.9, a weight decay of $1 \times 10^{-4}$, and a dynamically changing learning rate ranging from $1\times 10^{-1}$ to $1 \times 10^{-4}$ controlled by a CosineAnnealing learning rate scheduler as described in \cite{loshchilov2017sgdr}.
+\paragraph{General experiment setups.} We perform all experiments using a single NVIDIA A40 GPU, most experiments could be finished in less than $4$ hours.
+Unless otherwise specified, all pre-training and transfer learning are run for 200 epochs using SGD with a momentum of 0.9, a weight decay of $1 \times 10^{-4}$, and a dynamically changing learning rate ranging from $1\times 10^{-1}$ to $1 \times 10^{-4}$ controlled by a CosineAnnealing learning rate scheduler as described in \citep{loshchilov2017sgdr}.
 When using ImageNet pre-trained models, we resize each input image to $224 \times 224$ for training, testing, and evaluating \NC.